CyR1en/Voxx/Docs/Final.md

   java -Xms256M -jar voxx-server-1.0-20230504.024024-40.jar
   ```

-  - Just make sure you don't close the terminal window or else the server will shutdown.
+  - Just make sure you don't close the terminal window or else the server will shut down.

 ##### Voxx client

-Voxx has two client, a JavaFX client and a CLI client (written python).
-Here's an instruction on how to install each one of them,
+Voxx has two clients, a JavaFX client and a CLI client (written python).
+Here's an instruction on how to install each one of them:

 - Voxx Desktop Client (JavaFX)

   - You can get the latest installer on the release page of Voxx [here](https://github.com/CyR1en/Voxx/releases)
-    - An installer is available for windows and macos.
-For now there is no way to make an installer for Linux.
+    - An installer is available for windows and macOS.
+For now, there is no way to make an installer for Linux.
-  - Note: The installer is not signed, therefore your operating system will warn you when you run the installer
+  - Note: The installer is not signed, therefore, your operating system will warn you when you run the installer

 - Voxx CLI